oceanprotocol/docs/content/tutorials/marketplace-publish-data-asset.md

 ### Confirmation

-Once the transactions are completed, the below screen is displayed.
+Now, the asset is successfully published and available in the Ocean Market.

 ![publish success](images/marketplace/publish-8.png 'Successful publish')

-To view the the published assets on the marketplace click [here](https://v4.market.oceanprotocol.com/profile)
+On the [profile page](https://v4.market.oceanprotocol.com/profile), the publisher has access to all his published assets.

 ## Other Articles